shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 stored in a ``LOGGING`` *dict* in the ``settings.py`` file and uses the standard :mod:`logging.config` format.

-By default the SG Jira Bridge logs ``INFO`` messages and above which provide a good amount of detail to audit what is happening with each request.
+By default the Flow Production Tracking Jira Bridge logs ``INFO`` messages and above which provide a good amount of detail to audit what is happening with each request.

 .. warning::